|Teaching method||Contact hours|

 - distinguish dominant discourses in the domain of health and food and their relevance for landscape design and planning;

-- apply current approaches to landscape design and planning - as taught in Wageningen - to the domain of health and food;
+- apply current approaches to landscape design and planning to the domain of health and food;

 - show a critical reflexive understanding of advanced theories and design concepts pertaining to health lifestyles and food in landscape design and planning.